Hurricane Melissa leaves dozens dead in trail of destruction across Cuba, Haiti and Jamaica

 Melissa made landfall Tuesday in Jamaica as a catastrophic Category 5 storm with top winds of 185 mph (295 kph), one of the strongest Atlantic hurricanes on record, before weakening and moving on to Cuba, but even countries outside the direct path of the massive storm felt its devastating effects.

 In Haiti, flooding from Melissa killed at least 25 people in the southern coastal town of Petit-Goâve, its mayor told The Associated Press.
 Mayor Jean Bertrand Subrème said dozens of homes collapsed when La Digue river burst its banks and people were still trapped under rubble Wednesday morning.
-Only one official from Haiti’s Civil Protection Agency was in the area, with residents struggling to evacuate amid heavy floodwaters.
+Only one official from Haiti’s Civil Protection Agency was in the area as residents struggled to evacuate amid heavy floodwaters.

-Officials reported collapsed houses, blocked mountain roads and roofs blown off in Cuba on Wednesday, with the most destruction concentrated in the southwest and northwest.
-Authorities said about 735,000 people remained in shelters in eastern Cuba.
+Officials reported collapsed houses, blocked mountain roads and roofs blown off in Cuba on Wednesday, with the heaviest destruction concentrated in the southwest and northwest.
+Authorities said about 735,000 people remained in shelters.

 “That was hell.
 All night long, it was terrible,” said Reinaldo Charon in Santiago de Cuba.
 The 52-year-old was one of the few people venturing out Wednesday, covered by a plastic sheet in the intermittent rain.